Climate change

 • carrying out annual carbon audits on our scope 1, 2 and 3 emissions (updated emissions are showcased in our climate change and biodiversity work plan), by undertaking this work, we are able to closely monitor how our projects are going and ensure we are on track to our 2030 carbon neutral target

-• embracing solar power, the Civic Centre in Littlehampton generates energy from solar panels on its roof, reducing the reliance on grid electricity
+• increasing the amount of solar PV that is installed on our buildings – currently the Civic Centre in Littlehampton generates energy from solar panels on its roof, reducing the reliance on grid electricity

 • completed work on a ten-year tree-planting strategy 2021-2031, to help improve our woodland habitats and tree coverage within the district